Yongjin-L/MC25/README.md

 # Pose Duration Tracker with Mr. Lee

 A web application for tracking pose durations using Teachable Machine pose models.
 This tool allows users to load custom pose recognition models and measure the time spent in different poses.
+The code is developed with Claue 3.7 Sonnet and GPT-4o.

 **[https://mc25.netlify.app/](https://mc25.netlify.app/)**